mnelson30/mujin.co.jp/README.md

       	git clone https://github.com/mujin/mujin.co.jp.git
       	cd mujin.co.jp
-      	git submodule update --init

 2. Install dependencies to build the website.
 All you have to do is run:

       	./become-a-website-developer.bash

-  This installs all the dependencies
+  This installs all the dependencies you need to work on the website.
+Here are some of them:
   - `bower` and `grunt` (which need `node` and `npm`)
   - `jekyll` (which needs ruby 1.9.3, `rvm`)